How can my professional qualification be recognised?

 Wichtig:Important: The Federal Employment Agency can help you with the recognition process, for example when it comes to preparing the documents.
 However, it has no influence on how long the procedure takes.
 Nor can it speed it up.

 For the recognition process, you must have certain documents translated or officially authenticated.
-The recognition process itself is also subject to a fee.
+In most cases, the recognition process itself is also subject to a fee.
 You usually have to pay for this yourself.

 As an EU citizen, you may receive financial assistance under certain conditions.
 For more information, visit the website EURES: Targeted Mobility Scheme (TMS).